railsuser2014/openobject-doc-book-en/2/2_6_Comms/index.rst

 * Microsoft Word interface.

-These three modules were developed by the Axelor company (http://axelor.com/ , located in Paris) and are available through the official Open ERP site in the modules section.
+These three modules were developed by the Axelor company (http://axelor.com/ , located in Paris).
+Thunderbird available through the official Open ERP site (http://www.openerp.com/download/modules/5.0/).

 The chapter is a mix of installation and configuration instructions, and basic interaction exercises.